Editorial policy

 Who

-Kaspa Explained is independently maintained as a Kaspa-positive research guide.
-It explains protocol status, tradeoffs, and context with source links.
+Kaspa Explained is independently maintained.
+It covers protocol status, tradeoffs, and context with source links.

 How